Justice for All (song): Music video

 A music video premiered on Steve Bannon's podcast War Room; it shows footage of Trump "performing patriotic acts during his presidency" and footage of the January 6 United States Capitol attack.
 The music video later appeared on Rumble and Locals on March 9 and March 10, respectively.
 The D.C.
 Department of Corrections is investigating because detainees are prohibited from using video-sharing platforms.

 Reception

 Barb McQuade, a University of Michigan law professor and former attorney, called the song "a disinformation tactic right out of the authoritarian playbook".
 Some online users reacted negatively as well, calling Trump "narcissistic" for the song.
+The song was used in an opener in Trump's first 2024 campaign rally in Waco, Texas.

 A YouTube upload of the single, released on March 4, 2023, had been viewed 504,000 times by March 13.
 As of September 2024, that video was no longer available on YouTube, but showed a total viewing count of 1,253,000 views.
 Forbes described the record sales as "impressive".
 Billboard magazine described the record's sales success and chart-topping status.

-Use in Trump's 2024 presidential campaign rallies

-The song was used in an opener in Trump's first 2024 campaign rally in Waco, Texas.